 The investment objective of the Cambiar Opportunity Fund and the Cambiar International Equity Fund is to seek total return and capital preservation.
-The investment objective of the Cambiar Small Cap Fund, the Cambiar SMID Fund, and the Cambiar International Small Cap Fund is to seek long-term capital appreciation.
+The investment objective of the Cambiar Small Cap Fund and the Cambiar SMID Fund is to seek long-term capital appreciation.
 The investment objective of each Fund may be changed without shareholder approval.